anand2532/rm530-5g-integration/rm530_5g_integration/legacy/integration.md

 ## Overview

-Configure the **Waveshare RM530 5G modem** to automatically connect at boot, set as the default internet route, and configure DNS correctly—while preventing Wi-Fi or Ethernet from overriding the 5G connection.
+Configure the **Quectel RM530 5G modem** to automatically connect at boot, set as the default internet route, and configure DNS correctly—while preventing Wi-Fi or Ethernet from overriding the 5G connection.

 **Goal**: Ensure all internet traffic routes through the 5G modem with stable DNS configuration.